-Text and MText within a block are now imported as separate text labels.
+Text and MText within a block are now imported as separate Text Labels.
 Previously, Text and MText within a block were ignored.

 Attribute text is replaced correctly

-Previously, “Attributes” needed to be stripped out of the DWG file before importing it because only their variables, not their values, were being imported.
-This is no longer necessary, since attribute values are now converted to wysiwyg’s “Text Labels”.
-In other words, the same text as it appears when the DWG file is opened in AutoCAD, now appears once the import is complete.
+Previously, Attributes needed to be stripped out of DWG files being imported, because only their variables, not their values, could be imported.
+This is no longer necessary, as Attributes’ values are now converted to wysiwyg Text Labels; in other words, the text that appears when the DWG file is opened in AutoCAD will appear in wysiwyg once the import is complete.

-This relates to ignoring some objects within a block whose visibility in AutoCAD is controlled by “Frozen” or off layers.
-For some blocks, this greatly improves accuracy of what geometry is and visibility in AutoCAD vs. what is included in the “Library Item” in wysiwyg.
+This relates to ignoring objects within a block whose visibility in AutoCAD is controlled by Frozen or Off layers.
+For some blocks, this greatly improves the accuracy of what geometry is visible in AutoCAD vs. what is included in the Library Item in wysiwyg.

 Frozen layers are deselected for import by default.
-Off layers are selected but once imported, they will be set to “Not Visible” in wysiwyg.
+Off layers are selected but once imported, they will be set to Not Visible in wysiwyg.

 Note: wysiwyg Library Items and Layers work in a different way from AutoCAD blocks and layers.
 As a result, some objects will not be visible until their layers are turned on.